tonik/docs/asset.md

 order: 1
 ---

 The `Tonik\Gin\Asset\Asset` class provides simple API for retrieving information and details about theme asset files.
-You can easily pull they URLs, directory paths or check if actually exist.
+You can easily pull their URLs, directory paths or check if actually exist.

 ## Usage